Automattic/gridicons/README.md

 **Notes**:

-* the bundled file, `gridicons-32.ai`, will only ever contain 5 icons used for WordPress.com main navigation.
-It's only there to add some flexibility to the sizing of this navigation.
 * the `svg-min` files can both be used in production directly or dragged to Sketch to create designs.
+* the `sources/svg-32` folder contains a subset of icons optimized at 32px, for the iOS navigation bar.

 ## Propose a New Icon